Pre-School Program (Ages 3-4)

 This is our most popular class for this age group, as it introduces the young student to the three main forms of dance (Ballet, Tap & Jazz).
 Class consists of a half hour of each subject.
 Students may choose either Combo A (Ballet/Tap) or Combo B (Ballet/Tap/Jazz).
 At this level, students begin to develop technique and style, with more individual correction offered by the instructor.
 Elementary classes follow a stricter format than our Pre-School and Primary level and students begin to develop more speed when performing each individual skill.
 The Ballet and Tap portion of class begins with barre exercises, continues in center floor and ends with students traveling, individually or in small groups.
 Jazz begins with a basic warm-up & stretch, continues in center floor and ends

 with students traveling, individually or in small groups.

-The classes listed below are recommended for students (ages 8 and over) wishing to focus on one or more styles of dance.
+The following classes are recommended for students (ages 8 and over) wishing to focus on one or more styles of dance.
 Classes range from 45 minutes to 90 minutes (per subject.)
 Students may take class more than once per week, if so desired.
 It is proven to be more beneficial for students to participate at least twice per week, in order to advance and become well-rounded dancers:

 Ballet (Beginning at age 8)